-Konkol is originally from Amherst Junction, WI, and is a graduate of Amherst High School (1997).
-He completed a Bachelor of Science degree in Criminal Justice (2001) from Viterbo University (La Crosse, WI), in addition to a Master of Divinity from Luther Seminary (St. Paul, MN), and was ordained with the Evangelical Lutheran Church in America (ELCA) in 2005.
+Konkol is originally from Amherst Junction, WI, is a graduate of Amherst High School, and completed a Bachelor of Science (B.S.) degree in Criminal Justice from Viterbo University (La Crosse, WI).
+He earned a Master of Divinity (M.Div.) from Luther Seminary (St. Paul, MN), and a Master of Theology (M.Th.) and Doctor of Philosphy (Ph.D.) in the School of Religion, Philosophy, and Classics at the University of KwaZulu-Natal (South Africa).
+Konkol is an ordained minister of the Evangelical Lutheran Church in America (ELCA).

-Prior to his call as Chaplain of the College, Rev. Konkol served as Co-Pastor of Lake Edge Lutheran Church (Madison, WI), with primary responsibilities surrounding congregational leadership, multicultural engagement, team ministry, and public advocacy.
-He also served as guest lecturer for the Viterbo University Masters of Arts program in Servant Leadership and the Edgewood College (Madison, WI) Department of Religious Studies.
+Prior to his call at Gustavus Adolphus College, Konkol served as Co-Pastor of Lake Edge Lutheran Church (Madison, WI), with primary responsibilities surrounding congregational leadership, multicultural engagement, team ministry, and public advocacy.
+He also served as a guest lecturer for the Viterbo University Masters of Arts program in Servant Leadership and the Edgewood College (Madison, WI) Department of Religious Studies.

-Rev. Konkol and his wife Kristen were married in 2006, they have a son, Khaya, and a daughter, Tobi.
+Konkol and his wife Kristen were married in 2006, they have a son, Khaya, and a daughter, Tobi.

 B.S., Viterbo University (La Crosse, WI); M.Div., Luther Seminary (St. Paul, MN); M.Th., University of KwaZulu-Natal (Pietermaritzburg, South Africa); Ph.D., University of KwaZulu-Natal (Pietermaritzburg, South Africa)

 |Synonym||Title||Times Taught||Terms Taught|